CheckPointSW/CloudGuardIaaS/contrib/terraform/azure/vmss-new-vnet-with-peer/README.md

 - Install and configure Terraform to provision Azure resources: [Configure Terraform for Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure)
-This module assumes you authenticate using Service Principlan Name (SPN) For security best practices reasons, the SPN credentials were removed from the terraform.tfvars file You can paste the credentials everytime you run the terraform (manually and one by one), or alternatively, have the credentials as part of the environment variables of your shell.
+This module assumes you authenticate using Service Principlan Name (SPN) For security best practices reasons, the SPN credentials were removed from the terraform.tfvars file It is advised you have the credentials as part of the environment variables of your shell.

 One example is adding the below to the end of .bashrc on your host (replacing the "x" with the respective information